-- · Lots inherit the attributes of the block. - Street Shapes inherit the attributes of the segment. - Intersection shapes inherit the attributes of the node. - The italic font indicates inherited attributes in the Inspector
+- · Lots inherit the attributes of the block. - Street Shapes inherit the attributes of the segment. - Intersection shapes inherit the attributes of the node. - New object attributes will always be added to the node or segment.

 UV coordinates

 UV coordinates are generated for each shape.
 They can be used for UV Splits and texturing.
 For details of the UV coordinates, see Street and Intersection Shape UVs.